Ana-sia/Boutique-Hotel/README.md

-##the database:
+## the database:

 homewoodhotel.sql

-username "root"; password ""
+username: "root"; password: ""

-##Script for testing the database connection:
+## Script for testing the database connection:

 dbConnect.php